 Plantar Fasciitis – Causes and Treatment

-Plantar fasciitis is pain and inflammation of the plantar fascia, a thick band of connective tissue that runs along the heel to the toes which helps to maintain the arch of the foot.
+Plantar fasciitis is pain and inflammation of the plantar fascia, a thick band of connective tissue that runs along the heel to the toes and helps to maintain the arch of the foot.

 Common symptoms include pain along the arches of the foot or at the heel.
-In some cases, there could also be sharp pain upon first stepping out of bed or from sitting, and from increased standing, walking or activity.
-Plantar fasciitis can be caused by a variety of factors.
+In some cases, there could also be sharp pain upon first stepping out of bed or from sitting.
+This comes from increased standing, walking or activity.
+A variety of factors can cause plantar fasciitis.

 Flat, flexible feet can result in overpronation, which places an excess stretch on the plantar fascia with every step.
-High arched feet, on the other hand, have a naturally tighter plantar fascia which results in increased tension along the tissue with gait.
+High arched feet, on the other hand, have a naturally tighter plantar fascia.
+This results in increased tension along the tissue with gait.

 Work duties that require long hours of standing or walking, intense activity or carrying heavy loads can increase strain on the plantar fascia.